-- If you are near a car, try to drop and roll under the car, making it difficult for the attacker to reach you or force you out.
-Scream for help. - If the attacker tries to take you into his or her car, fight as hard as you can.
+- If the attacker tries to take you into his or her car, fight as hard as you can.
 Statistics show that once a victim is moved to a second location, the chances of surviving are much lower. - Once you are safe, call police and Shomrim to report the crime.
 Give as good a description as possible, to help them apprehend the attacker. - There may be DNA evidence on your clothing or body that could lead to a suspect.
 Do not do anything that may jeopardize any evidence.